aws-samples/aws-get-started-workshop/content/05-extend/02-federated-access-to-aws/04-reference/01-move-from-using-local-identity.md

 If you began using AWS SSO initially to configure single-sign-on for your AWS environment, you may be considering switching to Active Directory or another identity provider as the source of truth.

-Be sure that your Active Directory domain is configured with granular AD groups for (at least) your Master Account, but ideally all accounts you wish to manage with AWS SSO.
+Be sure that your Active Directory domain is configured with granular AD groups for (at least) your management account, but ideally all accounts you wish to manage with AWS SSO.
 Consider some best practices when using AWS SSO with Active Directory (either self-managed or AWS Managed Active Directory):

 * Get granular for users and have overarching roles for the Cloud Center of Excellence team
 * Group users into personas.
 Each persona will be assigned a Permission Set (or Role) in an account.
 Some default permissions sets in AWS SSO: AWSAdministratorAccess, AWSPowerUserAccess, AWSReadOnlyAccess, AWSOrganizationsFullAccess, AWSServiceCatalogAdminFullAccess, AWSServiceCataLogEndUserAccess.